nononovak/otwadvent2018-ctfwriteup/day6.md

 plaintext: 000f0f0f0f0f0f0f0f0f0f0f0f0f0f0f  ................
 ```

 Doing this we find that "Timmy" does not have have the flag in any of his messages (as we might expect).
-However, we see that "TheRealSanta" user is the one sending "Timmy" those messages.
+However, we see that "TheRealSanta" user is the one sending "Timmy" his only message.
 With that we re-start the whole attack (generate templates, recover the IV, list the message IDs, and decrypt the messages) and find that Santa has received many messages from many different users as shown below:

 ```python
 solve_iv('TheRealSanta')